 - 7 out of 10 girls with low body-esteem reported that they wouldn’t be assertive in their decisions

 - 9 out of 10 women reported that they’d stop eating or put their health at risk

 Eating on a first date can feel like swallowing down your true self

-Amelia S., 27, of Washington D.C., edged on the side of heavily restricting her food intake, so much so that she shrank from a muscular 125 pounds to 108 on a 5’6” frame.
+Amelia S., 27, of Washington D.C., edged on the side of heavily restricting her food intake, so much so that she shrank from a muscular to thin frame.
 For years, restriction bred a precise schedule, one that didn’t allow room for dating.
 As long as the weight stayed down, she was safe.

 That is, until she met Quentin in the teacher’s cafeteria at work.
 “I had a kids’ portion lunch and a green apple, like I did every day.
 After talking and giggling, I scraped my full plate into the trash and saved my green apple for later.”
 The line was drawn in the sand: she liked him, could see herself with him, and therefore couldn’t yet be seen eating.

 The first time she spent the night, she learned that his ex had three masters and a PhD.
 Immediately, Amelia felt inferior.
 But in her mind, she remained “better” than the ex in one capacity: she was thinner.

 As their relationship grew, they had “a very don’t ask, don’t tell approach to food.”
 Gradually, after months of bonding, trust, and being open, Amelia’s sense of safety grew.
 Formerly forbidden food, from McDonalds to Thai food, slowly became fair game.

 But it didn’t last.
 The night they broke up, she washed eight cartons of ice cream down the drain.

 “When he got promoted and I didn’t, my anxiety was bad enough that I didn’t want to eat anyway,” Amelia shares.
 “Without him, I can do whatever I want.
 Right now, it’s eating maintenance calories.”